 I wouldn't call the proportions of Disney princesses realistic when most of them have heads bigger than their waists.
 Its just less pronounced exaggeration but its still exaggerated

-Most commenters considered cartoons to be exaggerated versions of real-life, highlighting Mickey Mouse and Bugs Bunny as examples of anthropomorphized animals that aren’t “realistic”.
-It opens up an interesting debate as to when to draw the line when crafting depictions of real people.
+Most commenters considered cartoons exaggerated versions of real life, highlighting Mickey Mouse and Bugs Bunny as examples of anthropomorphized animals that aren’t “realistic.”
+It opens up an interesting debate about when to draw the line when crafting depictions of real people.

 ITM readers weigh in on the Inner Workings debate

 Our Inside the Magic comment section had a lot to say, with many commenting that none of Disney’s animated classics present a “realistic” depiction of body shape.
 Indeed, several people noted that the protagonist, Paul has a highly unrealistic head shape; a cube.
 Many also argued that while it is heavily exaggerated, a skinny waist and larger thighs and backside is a body shape many women have.
 Comments come from both the article and Facebook post:

 ‘Well, if it was to be realistic, why people are not complaining about a mouse speaking?’

 ‘Haha what.
 A cartoon?
 Unrealistic?
 Get outta town!
 Cartoons are never unrealistic!’

 ‘Don’t parents teach kids that cartoons / tv are not real?
 I’m pretty sure mine told me that tv was entertainment only – not reality…’

 ‘I have seen many women with a similar build, just because you don’t like it doesn’t mean its unrealistic.’